Plaque: Kentucky-Dawahares High School Sports Hall of Fame

 Nowadys, high school varsity letters are not awarded to middle school students and athletes as thery once were in the ‘ole days’.
 Although some do.
 Additionally, some high school athletic associations only recognize activity participations and award letters and records for the 4 years in high school and possibly other requirements.

-if the reader knows of an athlete or student, who earned, in any combination of activities and/or sports, 20+ high school letters,while in grade, middle and high school, please place his or her name in the survey, by submitting all information to the comments below in this publication, the individual’s , complete name, high school name, number of letters in each activity and sport, years for each letter, along with their picture, records, data, news paper article, history etc. The results from this survey will be posted on this publication in the future.
+if the reader knows of an athlete or student, who earned, in any combination of activities and/or sports, 20+ high school letters,while in grade, middle and high school, please place his or her name in the survey, by submitting all information to the comments below in this publication, the individual’s complete name, high school name, number of letters in each activity and sport, years for each letter, along with the Athletes picture, and picture of their award varsity letter with 20 or more letters attached to a sweater, jacket or by itself unattached, records, data, news paper article, history etc. The results from this survey will be posted on this publication in the future.

 May 1961 High School All-Amerca Game.
 2nd Photo 1960 PHS Senior